- More than 10% of China's 1.3 billion people are now over the age of 60

 Among new HIV-positive cases nationwide, those over the age of 50 accounted for almost 15% at the end of 2009 -- a sharp rise from less than 8% just four years earlier, according to a recent report by the Chinese Center for Disease Control and Prevention.
 The center said most patients were male and contracted the virus through unprotected sex.

-The United Nations has estimated 780,000 people will be living with the AIDS virus in China by the end of this year and more than half of them are unaware of their condition.
+has estimated 780,000 people will be living with the AIDS virus in China by the end of this year and more than half of them are unaware of their condition.
 Chinese officials acknowledge the real figure may be higher, particularly among the elderly.

 "It's very hard for us to obtain an exact number due to our limited ability to monitor and report the epidemic situation in this age group," Hao Yang, deputy director of the Health Ministry's disease control bureau, told a health seminar in Beijing last year.